Webinar – Accelerating the transition to a low-carbon future through innovative business models and price based service contracts

 The two H2020 funded projects NOVICE and AmBIENCe join forces for a webinar on the 21st of April 2020 at 3pm GMT.
 This webinar will discuss the benefits and the barriers of combining Energy Performance Contracting and Demand Response.

 Energy Performance Contracting (EPC) has existed for a number of years, but in many European Countries it is still not commonly used.
 What kind of business model innovations will drive uptake of service and performance based contracts?
 How can the EPC business model be made more attractive to all the parties involved?

 The European union has developed the Clean Energy for all Europeans package, which aims to facilitate the transition away from fossil fuels towards cleaner energy and to deliver on the EU’s Paris agreement commitments for reducing greenhouse gas emissions.
 Among other goals, it sets a target to improve energy efficiency by 32.5% and a target of 32% share for renewable energy by 2030, for European Union countries.
 These are highly ambitious targets and achieving them will require significant upgrades to be made to buildings to ensure that they are capable of responding to the comfort needs of the occupants, whilst providing flexibility to the grid when required.

-This webinar will explain how two Horizon 2020 funded projects are testing innovative business models that will combine building level flexibility with Energy Performance Contracting to accelerate the transition to a low carbon future.
-Hosted by NOVICE and AmBIENCe, the webinar will demonstrate how to extract the most value from a building’s energy assets, which building segments would be most suitable for deploying these innovative business models and which countries have the right legal framework to support them.
-The impact of combining Energy Performance Contracting and Demand Response on occupant comfort and project bankability will also be explored.
+This webinar explains how two Horizon 2020 funded projects are testing innovative business models that will combine building level flexibility with Energy Performance Contracting to accelerate the transition to a low carbon future.
+Hosted by NOVICE and AmBIENCe, the webinar demonstrates how to extract the most value from a building’s energy assets, which building segments would be most suitable for deploying these innovative business models and which countries have the right legal framework to support them.
+The impact of combining Energy Performance Contracting and Demand Response on occupant comfort and project bankability is also explored.

 - Flexibility and innovation in Energy Performance Contracting models